Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 Can you claim compensation for flight delays caused by sandstorm?

-If you have flown outside of the EU, your arrival may have been affected by a sandstorm.
-Unfortunately, if such bad weather delays or cancells your flight directly, you would not be eligible for compensation.
+If you have flown outside the EU, your arrival may have been impacted by a sandstorm.
+Unfortunately, if such bad weather delays or cancels your flight directly, you would not be eligible for compensation.
 However, imagine that an earlier flight was delayed due to a sandstorm and your flight could not take off on time as a result of the knock-on effect.
 In this case, you may be entitled to flight delay compensation.

 Can you claim compensation for flight delays caused by ash clouds?

-The Icelandic volcano eruption of April 2010 forced a lot of airlines to land their aircraft due to prohibitive weather conditions.
-Ash clouds pose a serious threat to aircraft as they may reduce visibility and even cause engine damage.
+The Icelandic volcano eruption of April 2010 forced plenty of airlines to land their aircraft due to prohibitive weather conditions.
+Ash clouds pose a serious threat to aircraft, as they may reduce visibility and even cause engine damage.
 Therefore, they are considered an extraordinary circumstance.

 Can you claim missed connection compensation if your flight was delayed or cancelled due to bad weather?